csparkresearch/KuttyPy-GUI/README.md

 ---
 The kuttyPy (/kʊtipʌɪ/) Microcontroller training utility allows real-time manipulation of the registers in microcontrollers via a connected computer containing its python library.  setReg and getReg function calls act as a real-time debugging and monitoring utility, and combined with Python's visualization and analytical utilities, this approach has immense pedagogical potential for beginners.

-The kuttyPy (/kʊtipʌɪ/) hardware is an ATMEGA32 microcontroller development board developed by the [ExpEYES](http://expeyes.in), and is currently supported by this software.
+The kuttyPy (/kʊtipʌɪ/) hardware is an ATMEGA32 microcontroller development board developed by the [ExpEYES](http://expeyes.in) project, and is currently supported by this software.
 It contains the kuttyPy firmware, but can also be used to run other programs via its bootloader.

 ## Simple blink.py example
 ![Screenshot](/docs/blink.gif?raw=true "Write Python code to blink all of PORT D")